Uncaught Typeerror: Cannot Read Property 'hasclass' of Undefined

 Here's the stack trace for this error, with the only important lines highlighted:

-TypeError: Cannot read property 'map' of undefined at App (App.js:nine) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.development.js:12143) at beginWork (react-dom.evolution.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $one (react-dom.development.js:16114) at performUnitOfWork (react-dom.evolution.js:15339) at workLoopSync (react-dom.evolution.js:15293) at renderRootSync (react-dom.evolution.js:15268) at performSyncWorkOnRoot (react-dom.evolution.js:15008) at scheduleUpdateOnFiber (react-dom.development.js:14770) at updateContainer (react-dom.evolution.js:17211) at eval (react-dom.evolution.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.render (react-dom.development.js:17672) at evaluate (index.js:seven) at z (eval.js:42) at 1000.evaluate (transpiled-module.js:692) at exist.evaluateTranspiledModule (manager.js:286) at be.evaluateModule (director.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.e. < computed > [every bit next] (runtime.js:97) at t (asyncToGenerator.js:three) at i (asyncToGenerator.js:25)
+TypeError: Cannot read property 'map' of undefined at App (App.js:nine) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.development.js:12143) at beginWork (react-dom.evolution.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $one (react-dom.development.js:16114) at performUnitOfWork (react-dom.evolution.js:15339) at workLoopSync (react-dom.evolution.js:15293) at renderRootSync (react-dom.evolution.js:15268) at performSyncWorkOnRoot (react-dom.evolution.js:15008) at scheduleUpdateOnFiber (react-dom.development.js:14770) at updateContainer (react-dom.evolution.js:17211) at eval (react-dom.evolution.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.render (react-dom.development.js:17672) at evaluate (index.js:seven) at z (eval.js:42) at 1000.evaluate (transpiled-module.js:692) at exist.evaluateTranspiledModule (manager.js:286) at be.evaluateModule (director.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.e. < computed > [every bit next] (runtime.js:97) at t (asyncToGenerator.js:three) at i (asyncToGenerator.js:25) I wasn't kidding when I said you could ignore nearly of it!
+The offset 2 lines are all we care virtually here.

 The get-go line is the error message, and every line later on that spells out the unwound stack of function calls that led to it.